ktchu/Math-Puzzle-Web/puzzles/Z9ziMdEQ58WhEHqFxiQJ9g.md

 ---
 id: Z9ziMdEQ58WhEHqFxiQJ9g
-title: Triangle Inequalities - Sitting on Edge
+title: Triangle Inequalities - On the Edge
 tags: geometry, inequalities, triangle-inequality
 ---

 --------------------------------------------------------------------------------------------

-## Triangle Inequalities - Sitting on Edge
+## Triangle Inequalities - On the Edge

 Let point $D$ lies on side $BC$ of triangle.